With the Town of Yarmouth, we closed on this project on July 15th, 2019!

 - SAINT LAWRENCE & ATLANTIC (GRAND TRUNK) RAILROAD.
 The railroad was proposed and built beginning in the 1844, and began operating in 1853.
 The Pratts sold rights to cross the now-Dugas parcel in 1848.
 The railroad was the vision of John Alfred Poor of Portland and Andover, Maine, brother of the founder of Standard & Poor’s.
 Grand Trunk’s president Charles Melville Hays died on the Titanic in 1912.
 The former headquarters of Grand Trunk, in Portland’s Old Port, is now a flagship office building of Gorham Savings Bank.
 The railroad line between Portland and Auburn (though Yarmouth) was acquired by the State of Maine around 2000.
 Freight service to the last customer (B&M Baked Beans) was discontinued in 2015.
 The line has been recently studied as a possible route for passenger rail or commuter light rail service to Lewiston-Auburn, or Montreal.

-- WABANAKI NAMES: One Wabanaki name for the river Pumgustuck means “falls river.”
+- WABANAKI NAMES: One Wabanaki name for the river — Pumgustuck — means “falls river.”
 Other times Pumgustuck is translated as applying only to the falls.
 The Wabanaki name “Wescustogo” includes the tidal section of the river, meaning “muddy.”
 Other times Wescustogo is interpreted as the name of the entire river.
 Wescustogo was also adopted by the British as the name for the entire township (Old North Yarmouth) now known as Yarmouth, North Yarmouth, and other towns.

 - IMPOUNDMENT & DAMS: The first dam and mill was built at East Elm Street’s “Fourth Falls” in 1759 to power an iron refinery.
 Earlier dams had been built downriver at various lower falls.
 The East Elm Street dam’s impoundment reaches the Riverfront Woods Preserve, and continues upriver beyond Route 9 in North Yarmouth.